BazRy/martian-robots/README.md

 How to run
 ------------
-From a command line,  navigate to the projact root run `java -jar target/martian-robots-0.0.1-SNAPSHOT.jar MartianRobotsApplication`
+From a command line,  navigate to the project root run `java -jar target/martian-robots-0.0.1-SNAPSHOT.jar MartianRobotsApplication`

 The following prompts will appear in order: